hfvienna/NeurIPS/README.md

 Best,
 Hannes

+PS: Don't get thrown off by our repository name, it is a reference to "Odysseus nobody". ;)

 # 20230918 morning:
 HI, IF YOU READ THIS, THERE IS NOTHING HERE YET, WE ARE JUST SETTING UP OUR TEAM APPLICATION AND REPOSITORY